 Recommendations from Healthcare Professionals

 But, experts warn against taking too much.
-Too many vitamins A, D, E, K, iron, and zinc can cause problems1.
+Too many vitamins A, D, E, K, iron, and zinc can cause problems.

 Situations Where Gummy Vitamins May Be Appropriate